ObscureIM/Obscured-ha/README.md

   enableWebSocket: true, // Enables a socket.io websocket server on the rpcBindPort + 1
   webSocketPassword: false, // Set this to a password to use for the privileged socket events.

-  // These are the standard TurtleCoind options
+  // These are the standard Obsidiand options
-  path: './TurtleCoind', // Where can I find TurtleCoind?
+  path: './Obsidiand', // Where can I find Obsidiand?
   dataDir: '~/.TurtleCoin', // Where do you store your blockchain?
   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value